Universe-E/healthgram/items/report.md

   - Bug
     - If user deliberately input the wrong password several times, the Toast on the bottom will keep on popping up
   - Error
+    - In a very rare situation, if the Android device just installed the app, the first Login Page is no response and may crash, after exit and enter the app again, the issue is solved
     - In a very rare situation, after user logout and redirect to Login Page, the app may crash

 - Create Account Page